-Authentication · Cloudflare Workers docs
+Authentication

 wrangler to work with your Cloudflare user, use the following commands:

-login: a command that opens a Cloudflare account login page to authenticate Wrangler.
+login: a command that opens a Cloudflare account login page to authorize Wrangler.

 config: an alternative to